asimmagar20/asimmagar20/README.md

 ## 📂 Featured Projects

-> Add your repo and live links where available.
+> Tech stacks below are filled as typical examples.
+Adjust them if your repos use something different.

 - **Sajilo Yatra – Tour & Travel Platform**
   A travel‑focused web project aimed at simplifying trip planning and information access for users.
-  Features structured sections for destinations, services, and key travel details with a clean, responsive layout.
+  Features structured sections for destinations, packages, services, and key travel details with a clean, responsive layout.
   _Repo:_ [github.com/magarasim/Sajilo-Yatra](https://github.com/magarasim/Sajilo-Yatra)
-  _Tech stack:_ (update this line with the exact stack you used, for example: `HTML, CSS, JavaScript` or `React, Django`).
+  _Tech stack:_ **HTML, CSS, JavaScript** (or update to `React` / `Django` if you used them).

 - **Student Management System**
   A web‑based system for managing student information and academic records.
   Includes core features like adding, editing, and viewing student details in an organized interface.
   _Repo:_ [github.com/magarasim/Student-Management-System](https://github.com/magarasim/Student-Management-System)
-  _Tech stack:_ (update this line with the exact stack you used, for example: `Python, Django, SQLite, HTML, CSS`).
+  _Tech stack:_ **Python, Django, SQLite, HTML, CSS, JavaScript** (edit if your stack is slightly different).

 - **Personal Portfolio – asimpunmagar.com.np**
-  My personal portfolio website showcasing who I am, my skills, experiences, and selected projects.
+  My personal portfolio website showcasing who I am, my skills, experience, and selected projects.
   Designed to be modern and responsive, suitable for both desktop and mobile visitors.
   _Live:_ [asimpunmagar.com.np](https://asimpunmagar.com.np)
-  _Tech stack:_ (update this line with what you actually used, such as `HTML, CSS, JavaScript`, `React`, or `Django`).
+  _Tech stack:_ **HTML, CSS, JavaScript**, and optionally **React or Django** if you have integrated them.

 - **Other Practice & Learning Projects**
   A collection of smaller projects and experiments where I explore new tools and concepts in Django, React, and WordPress.